 I’ve been able to do some pretty amazing things for a kid who was raised in an adobe house in San Elizario, Texas and I have music to thank for it.
 Most musical careers reach their peak touring across the globe, recording with Grammy Award-winning artists and making television appearances, but I got to start out that way.
 Discovered by the American Boychoir School at a choir festival I was sent away from home at the age of ten to train and tour with the professional boychoir in Princeton, NJ until the age of 14.

-Boarding school shaped not only my musical abilities, but my appreciation and expectation for hard work and musical excellence in all varieties of performance.
-With such an intense early musical training and later vocal training from the University of Michigan School of Music I am able to straddle the various identities and demands as a vocalist, composer, actor, songwriter, front man and recording artist.
-As a classically trained tenor I have sung for a myriad of professional music ensembles including the Grammy Award Winning Pacific Boychoir Academy, Grammy Award Winning San Francisco Symphony Chorus, Clerestory, American Bach Soloists, Volti, Heartland Sings, and more.
-I was also hand picked by composer, Kirke Mecham to premier the role of Mr. Bingley in his newest opera, Pride and Prejudice, in Davies Symphony Hall and was a vocalist on the Grammy Award Winning Recording, Songs of Innocence and Experience.
+Boarding school shaped not only my musical abilities but my appreciation and expectation for hard work and musical excellence in all varieties of performance.
+With such an intense early musical training and later vocal training from the University of Michigan School of Music, I am able to straddle the various identities and demands as a vocalist, composer, actor, songwriter, frontman and recording artist.
+I guess I’m called a “cross-over artist” As a classically trained tenor I have sung for a myriad of professional music ensembles including the Grammy Award Winning Pacific Boychoir Academy, Grammy Award Winning San Francisco Symphony Chorus, Clerestory, American Bach Soloists, Volti, Heartland Sings, and more.
+I was also hand-picked by the composer, Kirke Mecham to premiere the role of Mr. Bingley in his newest opera, Pride and Prejudice, in Davies Symphony Hall and was a vocalist on the Grammy Award Winning Recording, Songs of Innocence and Experience.

 “The light sweetness of handsome tenor Fernando Tarango…left me hoping for more.” – SF Classical Voice